jonnyacl/cognito-hooks/README.md

 ## Simple React Hooks app with user auth

-Using Cognito for user auth, this is a basic app ready to build an actual with user authentication already setup
+Using Cognito for user auth, this is a basic app ready to build a full app with user authentication already setup

 ### Getting started